Eaglw/Chemical_Engineering/Structure Engineering/0. anki/Questions for Statics.md

 the [[Structure Engineering/3.
 Basic/Degrees of freedom (structure)|Degrees of freedom]] are the number of cartesian coordinates needed in order to fully describe the configuration of a body.
 3 in 2D 6 in 3D.

 ### what is the linearization pf rigidity constraints and in which cases it can be applied?
-We can approximate a circular trajectory
+We can approximate a circular trajectory with its tangent, in the hp of small displacements, that are that we encounter in structural analysis.